 For a scalable solution, CHT bounds the value of the total memory it uses for receiving client messages.
 The upper bound on the individual buffer size is based on the number of processes that are being used.
-Although there isn't an accepted or recommended size of the total memory to use inside a GAS runtime, considering our largest configuration (150K process run), we limit our memory usage to under 5% of XT5 node memory.
+Although there isn't an accepted or recommended size of the total memory to use inside a GAS runtime, considering our largest configuration (150 K process run), we limit our memory usage to under 5 % of XT5 node memory.
 By limiting the total amount of memory consumed by the GAS runtime, we are able to scale the application successfully by allowing it to use most of the available memory on the system.
-However, Figure 5 clearly shows that in the Get/Accumulate microbenchmark, more buffers of larger size show significant increase in bandwidth, in some cases the bandwidth was doubled.
-In Figure 5 (left), the microbenchmark shows three different cases for Get and Accumulate one-sided calls.
+However, Fig. 6 clearly shows that in the Get/Accumulate microbenchmark, more buffers of larger size show significant increase in bandwidth, in some cases the bandwidth was doubled.
+In Fig. 6 (left), the microbenchmark shows three different cases for Get and Accumulate one-sided calls.
 The label in the figure indicates how many buffers are available at the CHT for each client and the size of the buffer.
 For example, 2 Buffer 4K means CHT has 2 Buffer per client and the size of each such buffer is 4 KB.
-It can be seen in the figure that the 4 buffers each of 128 KB per client case does much better in the microbenchmark (because all the messages under 128 KB just fit in the buffer and splitting into multiple buffers is not necessary).
-But for 150,000 clients, this computes to about 72GB of buffer space per node.
-The challenge here is to minimize the CHT buffer space and yet not compromise performance.
-This is addressed by the flow control and the flow intimation techniques as detailed below.